 The Hill Society members are remembered at Mass and are invited to an annual gathering.
 Most importantly, everyone who makes planned gifts or bequests creates a lasting legacy of support for priests' and lay people's service to the Church for years to come.

 Legacy gifts may be utilized to create a perpetual memorial for loved ones by establishing a named endowed fund.
 Designated funds are created from large gifts that provide a perpetual source of support for the seminary's mission.

 Each year only a portion of the fund's investment income is used to support a specific component of the seminary's work.
 The fund's initial principal is retained and the income provides the seminary with long-term, dependable resources.

-For more information on establishing a named endowed fund or on making a legacy gift, please contact Tom Ryan, at 651-962-5054 or e-mail email@example.com.
+For more information about establishing a named endowed fund or making a legacy gift, please contact Tom Ryan, at 651-962-5054 or email@example.com.